Battle of Driskos

 The Battle of Driskos (Μάχη του Δρίσκου, Driskos Muharebesi), took place on 26–28 November (O.S.), 1912.
-It was a battle fought between Greek forces under General Dimitrios Matthaiopoulos and Ottoman forces under General Esad Pasha during the First Balkan War.
+It was fought between Greek forces under General Dimitrios Matthaiopoulos and Ottoman forces under General Esad Pasha during the First Balkan War.
 The battle began when a unit of Greek Redshirt volunteers attacked the Ottoman defensive line at Mount Driskos, Epirus.

 The Greeks seized the Ottoman camp and cleared its surroundings.
 On 27 November, the Ottomans regrouped after receiving considerable reinforcements in both manpower and artillery, launching an assault on Greek positions.
 The Greeks began withdrawing at noon the following day, after realizing that they were at risk of being overwhelmed.
 The Battle of Driskos marked the last intervention of the Redshirts into Greek expansionist conflicts.

 Background

 During 1912, Greece, Serbia, Bulgaria, and Montenegro joined in a Balkan League against the Ottoman Empire.
 Fearing a new war in the Balkans, the Ottomans mobilized their armed forces on 14 September and began transferring units to Thrace; the Balkan League responded in kind.
 On 30 September, the League presented the Ottomans with a list of demands regarding the rights of its Christian population.
 The Ottoman Empire rebuffed the demands, recalled its ambassadors in Sofia, Belgrade and Athens and expelled the League's negotiators on 4 October.
 The League declared war against the Ottomans, while Montenegro had already began military operations on 25 September.